 Few common points.

-• Fishing is prohibited only on city beaches
+• Fishing is prohibited on city beaches

-Fishing from the shore in Montenegro
+Shore Fishing in Montenegro

 • It’s free